bcgov/data-publication/pages/metadata_providers_guide.md

 ### Open Government Licence - British Columbia

-Whenever possible we recommend data be published under an Open Government Licence which is much more permissive.
+Whenever possible we recommend data be published under an Open Government Licence, which is much more permissive.
 * Some tools require this licence to be applied , like Shiny.

 + 	[Open Information and Open Data Policy](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/information-management-technology/information-privacy/resources/policies-guidelines/open-information-open-data-policy.pdf)